The numbers are in: COVID-19 has pushed consumers away from cash in the vending market

 LINK ATM, a U.K. based ATM operator, has undertaken weekly consumer research with YouGov, a U.K. based market research and data analytics firm, since early March 2020 to understand how shopping habits and cash payment has changed during the COVID-19 pandemic.
 The conclusions are stark for retail and hospitality services where there is still a dependency on cash payment.

-Alongside the estimated 50% of consumers who no longer carry cash, the findings point towards a further significant shift in the use of contactless payment by the 50% of consumers who still do carry cash.
+Approximately 50% of consumers no longer carry cash.
+The findings indicate a significant shift in contactless payment use.
+This shift includes the remaining 50% of consumers who still carry cash.

-Seventy-six percent of the consumers said the coronavirus will affect their use of cash over the next six months; 75% said they are using less cash; 54% said they are avoiding using cash; and 44% said they will use contactless and mobile payments more.
+Seventy-six percent of consumers expect the coronavirus to impact their cash use in the next six months.
+Additionally, 75% are currently using less cash, and 54% actively avoid it.
+Furthermore, 44% express their intention to use contactless and mobile payments more.

 The U.K. authorities also played their part by increasing the contactless payment limit from £30 ($41.11) to £45 ($61.67) on April 1, 2020, thus encouraging consumers to opt for contactless transactions rather than handing over cash.